arelraptor/UBU-PD-FT-Assessment/README.md

 ## Code Information

 This code has been written in Python and a Jupyter Notebook is also used for running the pipeline.
-In te sections below, you can find the requerirements and how to use this code.
+In te sections below, you can find the requirements and how to use this code.

 ## Requirements